annawhitaker1/Project3_DataEngineering/README.md

 ## Ethical Considerations

-This project incorporates ethical practices in data handling and analysis:

-- Data Privacy: The datasets used are publicly available and contain no personally identifiable information.

-- Bias Awareness: Acknowledged the potential for regional biases in the data, as some countries or regions may be underrepresented.

-- Fair Use: The insights from this project are intended for ethical applications, such as improving travel services and tourism strategies.
+This project prioritizes ethical standards in data handling and analysis.
+It uses only publicly available datasets that do not include any personally identifiable information.
+Potential regional biases are addressed, acknowledging underrepresentation in some areas.
+The insights are applied ethically, focusing on enhancing travel services and improving tourism strategies.

 ## Data Sources